lorenzo2897/verilab2/part2/ex5.md

 ![counter 300ns waveform](../images/p2_s5_wave.PNG)

 We can see that the module counted up from zero for 5 cycles, then remained on 5 while enable was `low`, and then counted up to 10 (0x0A in hex) in the remaining 5 cycles.

+### Single-stepping through the code

+As we repeated the simulation, single-stepping through the Verilog code, we could see the count being updated every time the line `count <= count + 1'b1` was called.
+In contrast, when enable was deasserted, execution would skip over that line when it reached the `if(enable == 1'b1)` statement.